-Minimal herbicide products are applied by the Maintenance Department to select areas at GFIA to inhibiting the growth of weeds.
-These materials are stored indoors and the manufacturer's instructions are followed during their application.
+Minimal herbicide products are applied by the Maintenance Department to select areas airside at GFIA to inhibit weed growth.
+These materials are stored inside and applied in accordance with the manufacturer's instructions.
 A lawn maintenance contractor performs landside fertilizer and herbicide applications in accordance with a turf management plan (e.g., contract), but these chemicals are not stored on site.